SaikrishnaBairamoni/carma-config-test/xil-Town05/README.md

 The configuration shows above will apply to 421.cfg, 685.cfg and 965.cfg

 ## Sumo Background Traffic
+This scenario starts with no background Sumo vehicles but route file for Sumo background traffic can be genrated and route files can be added as a docker volume in the `xil-Town05/docker-compose.ym'` to add sumo background traffic.

 There are two options to generate the background traffic route file `Town05.rou.xml`  for this scenario:
 1. Utilizing Sumo randomTrips.py to generate random traffic running in Sumo
 2. Defining OD matrix and specify origin and destination along with number of vehicles running in Sumo